whyb/FastChwHwcConverter/README.md

 ## Features
 - **High-Performance**: Utilizes OpenMP for parallel processing.
 Make full use of CPU multi-core features.
+- **GPU Optimization**: Fully leverages NVIDIA CUDA and AMD ROCm technologies to harness the computational power of GPUs, accelerating performance for intensive workloads.
 - **Header-Only**: Include **ONLY** a single header file.
 Easy to integrate into your C/C++ project. [example](#example).
 - **Flexible**: Supports scaling, clamping, and normalization of image data, any data type.
+- **Lightweight & SDK-Free**: No dependency on any external SDKs like CUDA SDK or HIP SDK.
+The project requires no additional header files or static library linkage, making it clean and easy to deploy.

 ## Installation
 ### for CPU (OpenMP)